zephyrproject-rtos/zephyr/doc/reference/kbuild/kbuild_toolchains.rst

 XTools Configuration
 ====================

-To set up a previously installed XTools toolchain in the build system, you need to configure the XTools installation path and the GCC variant in the shell environment:
+To set up a previously-installed XTools toolchain in the build system, you need to configure the XTools installation path and the GCC variant in the shell environment: